lillyflow/Mods/README.md

 And in fact, only one of my mods could trigger any anticheat in any way (UserInfoExtensions), but there are limits in place that completely prevent this.
 **But**, no matter how small, there is always a chance.

+## Status

+Loukylor has said that they do not have enough time to keep maintaining their mods.
+And that is totally fine.
+Since the mods are open source, I've tried to fork the project and fix them to a working order.

+I've tried to apply easy enough fixes myself and merge changes from others that've fixed some things.
+That being said tho, just like loukylor, I don't have too much time to spend on modding.
+So please please do create forks, so that I can scoop up your changes and try to keep loukylor's awesome creations working!

 ## Installation

 1. Simply follow the instructions on the [MelonLoader wiki](https://melonwiki.xyz/#/) on installing MelonLoader **0.4.0** (MelonLoader is the mod loader which will allow my mods to run).